SUwonglab/PECA/README.md

 ## Run PECA_net_dif:
 If you have two samples and want to compare the two samples at network level, please do it by following steps:

-1, Run PECA on two samples one by one by runing PECA
+1, Run PECA on two samples one by one by "Run PECA"

-2, Edit the Sample1 and Sample2 in run_PECA_compare_dif.sh (line 3 and 4 in run_PECA_compare_dif.sh)
+2, Edit the Sample1, Sample2 and organism in run_PECA_compare_dif.sh (line 3,4 and 5 in run_PECA_compare_dif.sh).

 3, bash run_PECA_compare_dif.sh